 - In the above example, we have seen that even if A has an absolute advantage in producing all the goods a different country can have a different comparative advantage.
 Comparative advantage helps the countries to decide which goods they should produce and drive the trade.
 Comparative advantage drives specialization in the production of a good in a country as they have a lower opportunity cost and thus leads to higher production and better efficiency.

-It should be understood that while the theoretical differences between absolute vs comparative advantage are easy to understand but practically it is more complex.
+It should be understood that while the theoretical differences between absolute and comparative advantage are easy to understand but practically it is more complex.
 No nation has an advantage in the production of each good also no nation has exclusivity overproduction of goods.
-There are many factors which drive the manufacturing and production of goods which makes the production of certain goods more efficient in some nations.
+There are many factors which drive the manufacturing and production of goods which make the production of certain goods more efficient in some nations.
 A nation can produce some goods efficiently but may not be able to transport and market them in other countries.
-Hence, absolute advantage vs comparative advantage could be better understood when the countries have on equal resources.
+Hence, these both could be better understood when countries have equal resources.

 This has been a guide to the Absolute Advantage vs Comparative Advantage.
 Here we discuss the top differences between Absolute and Comparative Advantage along with infographics and comparison table.
 You may also have a look at the following articles –